 The Short Answer: Does Bleach Kill Mold?

 Does bleach kill mold?
-Yes, bleach does technically kill mold, but it doesn’t kill it entirely, and it tends to cause more harm than good.
+Yes, bleach does technically kill mold, but it doesn’t usually kill it entirely, and it tends to cause more harm than good.
 Many people are fooled into thinking that bleach completely kills mold, because it often looks like it does.
 But is the mold really gone?

 Why We Don’t Recommend Bleach for Mold Cleaning